 CHP investigates imported case of Zika Virus Infection

-Apart from general measures on preventing mosquito bites and mosquito breeding, the public should take heed of the special notes below:
+Apart from general measures on preventing mosquito bites and mosquito breeding, the public should take heed of special notes below:

 A. Travelling abroad

 - If going to affected areas, travellers, especially persons with immune disorders or severe chronic illnesses, should arrange a consultation with a doctor at least six weeks before the trip, and have extra preventive measures to avoid mosquito bites;